The storm had a few different names: the Halloween Storm, the Unnamed Hurricane and likely what most people know it as – the Perfect Storm.

-On October 28, 1991, a cold front had moved through the New England area allowing for a ridge of high pressure to build over eastern Canada, bringing typical fall weather to the area.
+On Oct.
+28, 1991, a cold front had moved through New England, allowing for a ridge of high pressure to build over eastern Canada, which ushered in typical fall weather across the northeastern U.S.

-Meanwhile, a low-pressure system had formed ahead of the cold front off the coast of Nova Scotia.
-Also in the Atlantic Ocean, to the west of Bermuda, was Hurricane Grace.
+Meanwhile, a low-pressure system had formed ahead of the cold front off the coast of Nova Scotia, Canada.
+Also, in the Atlantic Ocean, to the west of Bermuda, was Hurricane Grace.

 Other factors also allowed for such a massive storm system to form.

-A building ridge over the Great Lakes allowed for another trough over eastern Canada to form.
-That combined with another deep trough in the Rocky Mountains allowed for the system off the coast of Canada to continue to strengthen.
+A building ridge of high pressure over the Great Lakes allowed for another trough of low pressure over eastern Canada to form.
+That combined with another deep trough of low pressure in the Rocky Mountains and allowed for the system off the coast of Canada to continue to strengthen.

-The system started drifting to the southwest and had nearly reached its peak intensity, 972 mb, on October 30 and by that time Hurricane Grace had been completely absorbed by the massive storm.
+The system started drifting to the southwest and had nearly reached its peak intensity, with a minimum central pressure of 972 millibars, on Oct.
+30. By that time, Hurricane Grace had been completely absorbed by the massive storm.

 Rogue waves were also reported.
-A rogue wave is defined by the National Weather Service as being between 2-2.2 times the height of other significant waves.
+A rogue wave is defined by the National Weather Service as being between 2 and 2.2 times the height of other significant waves.

-In the case of the Perfect Storm, rogue waves were reported to be as high as 80 to 90 feet, and seas in the Northern Atlantic were as high as 100 feet.
+In the case of the Perfect Storm, rogue waves were reported to be as high as 80 to 90 feet, and seas in the North Atlantic were as high as 100 feet.

 And while the system was spinning off the coast, all the wind and wave energy was being sent right into the Massachusetts coastline.

-The storm had started to weaken by Halloween, but the southerly direction had brought it over a warm area of the ocean, and it's estimated that the storm acquired subtropical characteristics at that time.
+The storm had started to weaken by Halloween, but its southerly path had brought it over a warm area of the ocean, and it's estimated that the storm acquired subtropical characteristics at that time.

-A hurricane hunter aircraft was sent into the storm on November 1, and it found that convection in the center had increased to the point where tropical characteristics could be identified.
+A Hurricane Hunter aircraft was sent into the storm on Nov.
+1, and it found that convection in the center had increased to the point where tropical characteristics could be identified.

 So, the storm did become a hurricane but was not named to avoid confusion.

 The storm then began to speed off to the northeast and passed over the same area where it had originally formed just days before.
-It then made landfall in Nova Scotia as a tropical storm on November 2.
+It went on to make landfall in Nova Scotia as a tropical storm on Nov.
+2.

-Hurricane and tropical-storm-force winds were reported across the area:
+Hurricane-force (74-plus mph) and tropical-storm-force (39-plus mph) winds were reported across New England:

-The strong winds weren't the only destructive forces.
-Waves of 10-30 feet were reported from North Carolina to Nova Scotia.
-In Boston, 25-foot waves crashed onto shore as high tides were already running about four feet above normal.
-The tide had reached 14.1 feet above the normal low tide, which was about one foot lower than what was reported during the Blizzard of 1978.
+The high winds weren't the only destructive impact.
+Waves of 10 to 30 feet were reported from North Carolina to Nova Scotia.
+In Boston, 25-foot waves crashed onshore as high tides were already running about 4 feet above average.
+The tide had reached 14.1 feet above the average low tide, which was about 1 foot lower than what was reported during the Blizzard of 1978.

 Dangerous surf was also reported from the Caribbean to Canada.